lovedayikegbulam/simple-server-http-methods/README.md

 ## Getting Started

-You can download or clone repository
+You can download or clone repository\
+Note: When testing the PUT and POST methods, make sure you input valid detail format in the body of the request, addittion of id field mandatory

 ### Prerequisites